Print Friendly

 Reminder: Placement of the particle taq

-To pluralize noun and modifier, the particle taq is inserted between modifier and noun, even when the modifier is already in the plural (see above):
+To pluralize nouns and modifiers, the particle taq is inserted between modifier and noun, even when the modifier is already in the plural:

 le saqa taq ja the white houses